t4d-gmbh/working-with-git/source/git/principles.md

 # Collaboration Principles

-Even though with `git` you can track document strictly all changes in a repository, simply using `git` does not make you a good collaborator.
+Even though with `git` you can track and document strictly all changes in a repository, simply using `git` does not make you a good collaborator.

 In other words: